Randomized Robust Price Optimization: Benefits of randomization

 which, together with the inequality $Z^*_{\DR} \leq Z^*_{\RR}$ immediately yields randomization-proofness.
 We note that this result is analogous to Theorem 1 in \cite{wang2020randomized}, which provides a similar necessary and sufficient condition for randomization-proofness in the context of robust assortment optimization.
 Our proof, which relies on Sion's minimax theorem, is perhaps slightly more direct than the proof of Theorem 1 in \cite{wang2020randomized}, although this is a matter of taste.

 Our next two results are consequences of this theorem.
-The first essentially states that a price optimization problem proof will be randomization-proof if the robust price optimization problem obeys strong duality.
-The second states that, under some conditions, a robust price optimization problem is randomization-receptive if and only if the deterministic robust price vector $\pb^*_{\DR}$ is not an optimal solution of the nominal price optimization problem under the worst-case $\ub^*$ that attains the worst-case objective under $\pb^*_{\DR}$.
+The first states that a RPO problem will be randomization-proof if it obeys strong duality.
+The second states that, a robust price optimization problem is randomization-proof if the deterministic robust price vector $\pb^*_{\DR}$ is an optimal solution of the nominal price optimization problem under a worst-case $\ub^*$ that attains the worst-case objective under $\pb^*_{\DR}$, and also presents a partial converse if one additionally assumes that $\ub^*$ is unique.
 We note that these results are both analogous to Corollaries 1 and 2 in \cite{wang2020randomized}.

-\begin{corollary} Suppose that $R(\pb, \ub)$ is a continuous function of $\ub$ for every $\pb \in \Pcal$.
-A robust price optimization problem with finite $\Pcal$ is randomization-proof if and only if it satisfies strong duality:
+\begin{corollary} Suppose that $\Pcal$ is finite.
+A robust price optimization problem with finite $\Pcal$ is randomization-proof if it satisfies strong duality:

 \end{corollary}